AdritRao/Blinkr/README.md

 ## Program Restart

-Every one minute the program will restart via this line of code.
+Every one minute the program will restart via this line of code:

 ```python
     os.execl(sys.executable, sys.executable, *sys.argv)